The only way to live is to accept each minute as an unrepeatable miracle, which is exactly what it is: a miracle and unrepeatable.-Storm Jameson

 In this minute, we’re alive.
 Our eyes and ears and hearts and lungs are functioning, all on their own.
 The computer’s working and pulling this information from a server hundreds or thousands of miles away from you, so that you can read it in the comfort of your own home, or at your workplace.
 Or perhaps it’s been sent by email to your inbox, and all you had to do was click on the subject line to read it.
-Your home or work is serviced by electrical lines that allow you to have light and heat and music and so much more.
-Right now, trees and plants are producing oxygen so that we can breathe and continue to survive.
+Your home or work is serviced by electrical lines that allow you to have light, heat, music, etc. Right now, trees and plants are producing oxygen so that we can breathe and continue to survive.

 The web of life continues, even in this very moment, and there are so many miraculous things going on right now that we’d be remiss in our duties as human beings not to recognize their miraculous nature and accept the fact that this particular moment is a miracle in our lives.

 What’s going on in your life at this moment that’s miraculous?